trailheadapps/apex-recipes/force-app/main/default/staticresources/documentation/TestDouble.md

 #### Return Type
 **Object**

-,[object Object], This object has to be casted back to the,[object Object],class being stubbed at the point of calling.
-See StubbingRecipes_Tests,[object Object],for an example of when, and how to cast this.
+This object has to be casted back to the,[object Object],class being stubbed at the point of calling.
+See ,[object Object],[object Object],for an example of when, and how to cast this.

 ---